acbsp/bonafide.guru/en/contents.rst

    </div>

-*Surrendering oneself to the lotus feet of bona fide spiritual master Srila Prabhupada, the direct representative of Krishna, is a guaranteed success in understanding the meaning of Śrīmad Bhāgavatam teaching.* The whole snap of understanding the meaning of the Śrīmad Bhāgavatam teaching is in this.
+*Surrendering oneself to the lotus feet of bona fide spiritual master
+|SP|, the direct representative of Krishna, is a guaranteed
+success in understanding the meaning of Śrīmad Bhāgavatam teaching.* The whole snap of understanding the meaning of the Śrīmad Bhāgavatam teaching is in this.